AugustG98/NWT-bot/README.md

 `!language book chapter:verse`

-Functionality:

-* Can print one verse at the time
-* Can do !english and !spanish

 Problems:

-* Can only pull out one verse at the time
 * Can't pull out books with a number infront of the name just yet (1 John etc)
-* Needs functions so the entire code doesn't have to be in one file.

 It's being worked on, will update as more functionality is being added.